Busting Emergency Stop Myths

 CSA Z460-05 specifically prohibits this use in their definition of ‘energy isolation devices’:

-Energy-isolating device — a mechanical device that physically prevents the transmission or release of energy, including but not limited to the following: a manually operated electrical circuit breaker; a disconnect switch; a manually operated switch by which the conductors of a circuit can be disconnected from all ungrounded supply conductors; a line valve; a block; and other devices used to block or isolate energy (push-button selector switches and other control-type devices are not energy-isolating devices).4
+Energy-isolating device — a mechanical device that physically prevents the transmission or release of energy, including but not limited to the following: a manually operated electrical circuit breaker; a disconnect switch; a manually operated switch by which the conductors of a circuit can be disconnected from all ungrounded supply conductors; a line valve; a block; and other devices used to block or isolate energy (push-button selector switches and other control-type devices are not energy-isolating devices).

-Similar requirements are found in ANSI Z244.15 and in ISO 138503.
+Similar requirements are found in ANSI Z244.1 [4] and ISO 13850 [1].

 Myth #4 — All Machines are Required to have an Emergency Stop